StuckInsideGames/StuckInsideGames.github.io/index.md

 ---

 <p>
   Welcome!
-This site serves as an example for the Bay Jekyll theme.
+This site is an exploratory project for Stuck Inside Games.
 </p>

 <p>
-  You can find the source code and the instructions on <a href="https://github.com/eliottvincent/bay">GitHub</a>.
+  You can find the main website <a href="https://stuckinsidegames.com">at the official page</a>.
 </p>